BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    Finally, a new Collection class is returned.

-app.build.js
+Gruntfile.js
 ------------
-   This file is ready made for you to have your entire project optimized using Node.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and [almond.js](https://github.com/jrburke/almond).
+   This file is ready made for you to have your entire project optimized using Grunt.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and [almond.js](https://github.com/jrburke/almond).

+   Grunt.js is a JavaScript command line task runner that allows you to easily automate common development tasks such as code linting, minification, and unit testing.

+   **Note:** Running the Jasmine Tasks with Grunt has not been implemented yet.

    Almond.js a lightweight AMD shim library created by [James Burke](https://github.com/jrburke), the creator of Require.js.
 Almond is meant for small to medium sized projects that use one concatenated/minified JavaScript file.
 If you don't need some of the advanced features that Require.js provides (lazy loading, etc) then Almond.js is great for performance.